ochhengkheang/flutter_template/README.md

 # Flutter Template: Featured-based

-A resuable flutter template to save time.
+A resuable flutter template to save time and for reference.

+## Steps
+There is a file name < template.todo > for guidance.
+Going though those steps will help.

 ## Usage
 Clone the app, rename the folder.

-Follow the first step of env package.

-In folder path.
-Run command flutter clean && flutter build bundle

-Then run the app.

-## Steps

-There is a file name < template.todo > for guidance.
-Make sure to follow the steps.
+Change configuration to fit your setting.

+Use change_app_package_name to config your project Application Id and App name.

 ## Sources